hermesthecat/GeminiCommit-forked/README.md

 - **Commit Language** (`geminiCommit.commit.commitLanguage`):

-  - Languages: English (default) or Russian
+  - Languages: English (default), Russian, or Turkish
   - Note: Some formats may have limited support for non-English languages

 - **Commit Format** (`geminiCommit.commit.commitFormat`):
-  - Available formats: Conventional (default), Angular, Karma, Semantic, Emoji
+  - Available formats: Conventional (default), Angular, Karma, Semantic, Emoji, Conventional-Emoji
   - Each format has its own structure and rules
 - **Custom Instructions**:
   - Enable with `geminiCommit.commit.useCustomInstructions`